The romance of in-store shopping isn’t gone just yet.

 After testing the idea in 13 retail locations, Nordstrom quickly expanded its strategy to all 117 stores.
 As Nordstrom social media manager Bryan Galipeau said, “It’s one thing to say: ‘Hey, this is really popular on Pinterest.’
 But, it is another thing, to take it to the next step and say: ‘Not only is this the most popular on Pinterest, but this is the most relevant selection that we have for you in this store at this time.”

-Facebook’s local awareness ads were built specifically for guiding shoppers to nearby stores.
+Facebook’s local awareness ads were built specifically for engagement by guiding shoppers to nearby stores.
 All marketers have to do is choose a radius, define an audience, and select a call-to-action button.
 For instance, you can pick “Get Directions” to help customers find your store without leaving the Facebook app.
 You can even include a map card with a pin for your location.

 Just look at Sears Hometown & Outlet Stores.
 The retailer used local awareness ads to promote grand opening events at its new stores.
 This strategy reduced Sears’ cost per impression and increased its reach across store-specific initiatives.